Regenerative Agriculture, Scope 3 and Carbon Credits: the keys to accelerating the Agroecological transition

 It is by building this foundation of digital trust that we can then build solid alliances.
 For although data is the common language, it only takes on its full meaning when it is put to the service of collective action.

-👉 At MyEasyFarm, we are committed to guaranteeing transparent, interoperable and secure management of agricultural data, while ensuring full ownership by farmers.
-This is an essential condition for establishing a relationship of trust and enabling fair valuation of the efforts made in the field.
+👉 At MyEasyFarm, we are committed to ensuring transparent, interoperable, and secure management of agricultural data, while guaranteeing that farmers retain full ownership of it.
+This is essential for building trust and ensuring that the efforts made in the field are fairly rewarded.

 6. A collective transition for shared value